mulesoft-consulting/ASMonGCP/README.md

 - To install **Istio** we will be using the **Istio CLI**.
 For completed instructions [Istio Docs](https://istio.io/docs/setup/install/istioctl/)

 - Use the following command to download **Istio CLI** into your directory of choice.
-In this example I am using diretory **/Users/dennis.foley/ASM**
+In this example I am using directory **/Users/dennis.foley/ASM**

 ```bash
 curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.4.3 sh -